gregmsanderson/postgres-ha-timescaledb/README.md

 psql postgres://postgres:<operator_password>@localhost:5432
 ```

-### Connecting to Postgres from your local machine (with Wireguard)
+### Connecting from your local machine (with Wireguard)

 1. Postgres needs to be installed on your local machine.

-2. If you do have [WireGuard](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app) installed and configured, you can simply use psql to connect to your Postgres instance using the `.internal` hostname (as if you were an app within the private network):
+2. With [WireGuard](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app) installed and configured, you can simply use psql to connect to your Postgres instance using its `.internal` hostname (as if you were a Fly app within the private network):

 ```
 psql postgres://postgres:your-pg-password-here@top1.nearest.of.your-pg-app-name-here.internal:5432